dipy/dipy/doc/stateoftheart.rst

 - Simplify large datasets of streamlines using QuickBundles clustering.
 - Reslice datasets with anisotropic voxels to isotropic.
 - Calculate distances/correspondences between streamlines.
-- Deal with huge tractographies without memory restrictions (.dpy).
+- Deal with huge streamline datasets without memory restrictions (.dpy).

 With the help of some external tools you can also:

 - Read many different file formats e.g. Trackvis or Nifti (with nibabel).
 - Examine your datasets interactively (with ipython).

-For more information on specific algorithms we recommend start from our :ref:`gallery <examples>`.
+For more information on specific algorithms we recommend starting from our looking at our :ref:`gallery <examples>` of examples.

 For a full list of the features implemented in the most recent release cycle, check out the release notes.